-The closing date for material in this bulletin was July 20, 2019.
+The closing date for material in this bulletin was July 20, 2020.

-The University reserves the right to withdraw or modify the courses of instruction or to change the instructors at any time.
+The University reserves the right to amend or supplement the information published in this bulletin at any time, including but not limited to withdrawing or modifying the courses of instruction or changing the instructors.

-© 2019 by Yale University.
+©2020 by Yale University.
 All rights reserved.
 The material in this bulletin may not be reproduced, in whole or in part, in any form, whether in print or electronic media, without written permission from Yale University.